On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Description Of The Results And Related Papers

-In Theorem \ref{empty_number_th} of Subsection \ref{empty_number_subs}, we show that for fixed $\Delta$ the number of empty $n$-dimensional $\Delta$-nodular simplices modulo unimodular linear transformations and integer translations is bounded by a polynomial on $n$ of degree $\Delta-1$.
+In Theorem \ref{empty_number_th} of Subsection \ref{empty_number_subs}, we show that for fixed $\Delta$ the number of empty $n$-dimensional $\Delta$-modular simplices modulo unimodular linear transformations and integer translations is bounded by a polynomial on $n$ of degree $\Delta-1$.

 More precisely, assuming $\Delta \leq n$, we show that this number is bounded by

 \item Our last result, given in Theorem \ref{ILP_CF_exp_th} of Subsection \ref{average_subs}, is about an average case of the \ref{ILP-CF} problem.
 More precisely, let us fix a matrix $A \in \ZZ^{(n+m) \times n}$ of rank $n$, choose random $b \in \ZZ^{n+m}$, and consider the polyhedron $\PC(b) = \PC(A,b)$, parameterized by $b$.
 Let, additionally, $\PC_I(b) = \PC_I(A,b)$.
 It was shown in \cite{IntegralityNumber} that for almost all $b$ the following proposition is true: for any vertex $z$ of $\PC_I(b)$, there exists a feasible LP base $\BC$, such that $z$ is an integer vertex $z$ of the corner polyhedron $\PC(A_{\BC}, b_{\BC})$.